 |The De Grey Rooms, Exhibition Square, YO1 7HB - Tel: 01904 550099|

 The heart of the city of York is almost completely surrounded by crenellated stone walls.
-The original Roman fortifications have long since been replaced by their medieval (12/13th century) counterparts, and have now been designated a Scheduled Ancient Monument.
+The original Roman fortifications have long since been replaced by their medieval (12/13th-c) counterparts, and have now been designated a Scheduled Ancient Monument.
 Fortified gateways are set into the walls at irregular intervals.
 A complete circuit around the walls takes about 1.5 hours on foot, and is richly rewarded by superb views across the city.

 Image Credit: David Mark (CC0)

 This impressive 13th-c stone keep, built by Henry III, stands on a mound that originally housed a wooden fortress built by William the Conqueror, to help subdue the Northern tribes.
 A climb to the top affords impressive views over city.
 The current tower commemorates Roger de Clifford who was hanged in 1322 after his capture at the Battle of Boroughbridge.